kepons/pp2-production-stats/README.md

 2. Download the latest mod version from Releases;
 3. Place the `PP2ProductionStats.dll` file in the `BepInEx/plugins` directory.

+## Reporting bugs

+If you encounter a bug or crash with the plugin installed, please [create an issue](https://github.com/kepons/pp2-production-stats/issues/new) with a screenshot or text of your error.

+**Please do not report crashes that contain `PP2ProductionStats` in the error text to the Paragon Pioneers 2 developer because that is a problem with the plugin and not the game itself.
+File an issue here instead.**

 ## Development

 Requirements: